iotserver24/codex/website/docs/getting-started.md

 - Access settings to configure providers, update preferences, and more.

 ## Updates
-- VibeStack Codex will automatically check for updates and prompt you when a new version is available.
+- CodeX will automatically check for updates and prompt you when a new version is available.

 For more details, see the [Features](features) and [Update & Release Process](updates) sections.